lochbrunner/open-go-bot/README.md

 A large database of handwritten digits that is commonly used for training various image processing systems.

 ![Mnist screenshot](./docs/assets/screenshot-mnist.png)

+Demo go to https://lochbrunner.github.io/demos/social-ai and navigate to the mnist example.
+Press the *Load* button, after you can step through the samples press *Train*.
+Move the nodes from the upper left corner and view the activations after pressing the *Predict* button.

 ### Go